 To increase your odds of success, use the following key strategies when conducting real estate negotiations.

 - Have a positive attitude.
-Smile, be positive, and make the other side feel welcome and appreciated.
+Smile, be positive and make the other side feel welcome and appreciated.
 At the true core, we all just wanted to be liked or loved.
-Be likeable, and the other side will want to make you happy.
+Be likable, and the other side will want to make you happy.

 - Find common ground.
 Create a list of items that both sides can agree on toward the start of the meeting.
 Then, focus on resolving the other issues that need to be worked out with some form of compromise.
 If the other side doesn’t agree with the options you present, provide them with alternative options backed with solid evidence.